We don’t grow when things are easy, we grow when we face challenges. – Joyce Meyer

-If you want to improve your communication skills and become a more confident communicator there is one skill you need to begin with:
+If you want to improve your communication skills and become a more confident communicator there is one skill you need to begin with, and it may be one of the most challenging.

-We tend to repeat what we are comfortable doing.
-That means we often put off trying something new because it’s out of our comfort zone.
+But, the reality is, unless we have no choice (e.g. the pandemic), we tend to repeat what we are comfortable doing.
+That means we often put off trying something new because it feels hard and it’s out of our comfort zone.
 That is why when it comes to communicating well, you need to work towards doing or saying something that you are not very comfortable with.

 Think about the first time you spoke in front of a group or drove a car.
 You were probably nervous and felt uncomfortable.
 Yet, by repeating the activity, you were able to expand your comfort zone and learn a new skill.